karlospn/mytechramblings-site-source-code/content/posts/building-and-deploying-a-dotnet-app-on-arm64-part2-demo.md

 $ docker build --platform=linux/arm64 -t bookstore-api:arm64-cc -f src/BookStore.WebApi/Dockerfile .
 [+] Building 16.2s (15/15) FINISHED
 ```
-Using cross-compilation, we've reduced the build time 130 seconds to 17 seconds, and the CPU usage from nearly 90% to no more than 20%.
+Using Cross-Compilation, we've reduced the build time from 130 seconds to 17 seconds, and the CPU usage went from nearly 90% to no more than 20%.

-# **Building the container image using Azure Pipelines (and pushing it into ECR)**
+# **Constructing the container image using Azure Pipelines (and pushing it into ECR)**

-In the previous section, we have created a couple of Dockerfiles (one that uses emulation to build the container image and another one that uses Cross Compilation) and we have test both of them on my local machine.
+In the previous section, we created a pair of Dockerfiles (one employing emulation to build the container image and another utilizing Cross-Compilation) and tested both on my local machine.
-That's not a very realistic scenario.
-Now, instead of using my computer, let's attempt to build them using an Azure Pipelines hosted agent.
+However, this isn't a very realistic scenario.
+Now, instead of using my personal computer, let's try building them using an Azure Pipelines Hosted Agent.

 ## **Using emulation**

-Real straightforward.
-We're using an Ubuntu hosted agent, the Dockerfile from the previous section and on the pipeline we're running only a ``docker build`` command using the ``--platform`` attribute.
+This process is quite straightforward.
+We're using an Ubuntu hosted agent and the Dockerfile from the previous section.
+In the pipeline, we're simply executing a ``docker build`` command using the ``--platform `` attribute.

 ```yml
 trigger: none